The scope of the LiFi Access System PP-Module is to describe the security functionality of a LiFi access system product in terms of [CC]

 T.NETWORK_DISCLOSURE

 Devices on a protected network may be exposed to threats presented by devices located outside the protected network, which may attempt to conduct unauthorized activities.
-If malicious external devices are able to communicate with devices on the protected network, or if devices on the protected network can establish communications with those external devices (e.g., as a result of nonexistent or insufficient WLAN data encryption that exposes the WLAN data in transit to rogue elements), then those internal devices may be susceptible to the unauthorized disclosure of information.
+If malicious external devices are able to communicate with devices on the protected network, or if devices on the protected network can establish communications with those external devices (e.g., as a result of nonexistent or insufficient data encryption that exposes the data in transit to rogue elements), then those internal devices may be susceptible to the unauthorized disclosure of information.

 T.NETWORK_ACCESS